MITeaps/pyinsar/README.md

 PyINSAR contains many tools for working InSAR.

 ### Install
 PyInSAR requires OpenCV.
-To install opencv using anaconda with
+To install OpenCV using anaconda with
 ```
 conda install opencv
 ```